In This Article

 Prevents impersonation through biometric verification:

-Photo ID + live selfie comparison
+- Initial Verification: Photo ID + live selfie comparison

-Periodic facial recognition checks throughout exam
+- Continuous Monitoring: Periodic facial recognition checks throughout the exam

-For oral exams or verbal responses
+- Voice Biometrics: For oral exams or verbal responses

 Effectiveness: 96-98% accuracy in detecting impersonation